sourceduty/Computational_Reactor/README.md

 ![Computational Reactor](https://github.com/user-attachments/assets/77a3cce0-a512-469d-900f-13fd0559a772)

-> The concept and creation of a controlled environment where multiple bots can interact, process data, and produce outputs.
+> The concept and creation of a controlled environment where multiple reactions produce outputs.

 #